Doug Harvey (ice hockey): Montreal Canadiens

-Under coach Dick Irvin, Harvey was named to the All-Star team 11 consecutive times, beginning in the 1951–52 NHL season.
-He won his first of seven James Norris Memorial Trophies in 1955, as the league's best defenceman.
+Beginning in the 1951–52 NHL season under coach Dick Irvin, Harvey was named to the All-Star team 11 consecutive times.
+He won the James Norris Memorial Trophy in 1955, as the league's best defenceman, for the first of seven times.
 In an era when the defenceman's role did not include scoring points, Harvey used his skating speed and passing ability to become a factor in making the Canadiens a high-scoring team.

 He won the Stanley Cup six times, all with Montreal.
-During the 1954 Finals however, he scored a Cup-losing own-goal when he tried to block a shot by Tony Leswick of the Detroit Red Wings with his glove but instead tipped it past goalie Gerry McNeil.
-McNeil, who struggled with the pressure of being an NHL goalie, quit hockey for the following year.
+During the 1954 Finals, however, he scored a Cup-losing own-goal when he tried to block a shot by Tony Leswick of the Detroit Red Wings with his glove but instead tipped it past goalie Gerry McNeil.
+McNeil, who struggled with the pressure of being an NHL goalie, quit hockey the following year.

-Between 1955 and 1962 Harvey won the James Norris Memorial Trophy as the NHL's top defenceman every year except 1959, when it went to his teammate Tom Johnson.
+Between 1955 and 1962, Harvey won the James Norris Memorial Trophy as the NHL's top defenceman every year except 1959, when it went to his teammate Tom Johnson.

-Prior to the 1960–61 season Harvey was voted captain of the Canadiens by his teammates.
+Prior to the 1960–61 season, the Canadiens players voted for Harvey to be their captain; he succeeded Maurice Richard, who had served in that role for his last four years as a player.
 This was not welcomed by team management, who were not happy with Harvey's actions on and off the ice.

 Harvey was an outspoken critic of the hockey establishment who controlled players' careers via the reserve clause, which restricted player rights.
 In Harvey's day, players were not highly paid, with Harvey earning less than $30,000 a season at the peak of his career.